 Author: Diana Ferro, PhD

-About the author: Diana Ferro is a communications volunteer with BioKansas and a biologist.
+About the Author: Diana Ferro is a communications volunteer with BioKansas and a PhD Research Scientist at Children’s Mercy.
 To address complex scientific questions, Dr. Ferro uses a novel, integrative approach that combines bioinformatics with biomolecular and biochemical biology.
 The active promotion of communication and collaboration between scientists to produce ground-breaking discoveries is an integral part of her work.